We are working to level the playing field for female founders looking to raise capital in VC

 Of female founders focused on fintech raised venture capital dollars according to Crunchbase (2020).

 Anthemis was founded on three guiding principles: authentic collaboration, virtuous cycle outcomes, and diversity and inclusivity.
 Since Anthemis’ inception, Founders Amy Nauiokas and Sean Park have paved the way for a more inclusive startup ecosystem.
-Through doing so, they were inspired to establish the Lab.
+Through doing so, they were inspired to establish FIL.
 To learn more about the firm and our investments, visit Anthemis.

 Investor & Global Head of Venture Studio

-Katie Palencsar leads the Female Innovators Lab in partnership with Barclays.
+Katie Palencsar leads the Female Innovators Lab Fund.
 Previously, she founded and led data SaaS company, Unbound Concepts from ideation to exit.
 The company’s data services, which were used by global distributors as well as privately owned and publicly traded publishers in addition to providing free software tools to over 40,000+ educators.
 Upon acquisition, she served on the executive team and led Solutioning for Certica Solutions which was acquired by Instructure (INST).
 Award highlights include the General Electric 99u Alva Emerging Innovator Award, Drexel University Outstanding Educator and Women in FinTech Powerlist.
 Katie’s experience as an entrepreneur from idea stage, to fundraising, scaling, exit and integration gives her an unparalleled understanding of what early stage companies need to achieve success.

 We design events and workshops to support female entrepreneurs throughout their journey to build their businesses.
-Our events are designed to connect entrepreneurs with members of our 10,000+ ecosystem, share insights and resources to cultivate change within the industry by providing funding and opportunities to women.
+Our events are designed to connect entrepreneurs with members of our 100,000+ ecosystem, share insights and resources to cultivate change within the industry by providing funding and opportunities to women.